Naam Jaap Counter — Digital Mala for Mantra Chanting

 - 2. Complete rounds

-- 3. Adjust settings
+- 3. Adjust your target

 Tap the settings icon to change the target per round (11, 21, 51, 108, or 1008).
-Your progress is saved across sessions.
+Your progress is saved to your browser across sessions.

 Why Use This Tool

 Your count is stored only on your device using local storage.
-Nothing is sent to a server, no account is needed, no name or mantra you choose is logged.
+Nothing is sent to a server, no account is needed, no mantra you choose is logged.
 Clear your browser data and your count is gone — there is no copy anywhere else.

 Runs entirely in your browser.
 No waiting in queues, no server round-trips — output appears the moment you act.